tensorflow/tfjs-converter/README.md

 ## Inference with converted models

-There are three types files you need to make access files accessible through url:
+There are three types of files:

 * web_model.pb (model)
 * weights_manifest.json (weight manifest file)